Skip to main content

 Matteo Leombroni, Boston College

-Discussant: Sharada Sridhar, Georgia Tech Scheller College of Business
+Discussant: Sharada Sridhar, Georgia Institute of Technology

 The Real Effects of GSE Redistribution: Evidence from Difference-in-Discontinuity Estimates